QuantConnect/Lean/Algorithm.Python/readme.md

 "algorithm-location": "../../../Algorithm.Python/BasicTemplateAlgorithm.py",
 ```
  3. Rebuild LEAN.
 This step will ensure that the `Python.Runtime.dll` you set in 2.1 will be used.
+      Note: Rebuilding will clean and build the whole solution from scratch, ignoring anything it's done before.
  4. Run LEAN.
 You should see the same result of the C# algorithm you tested earlier.

 ### [macOS](https://github.com/QuantConnect/Lean#macos)